 Visual glitches in the video can be created by using a template or an overlay.
 This implies that the footage is being seen on an old-school, slightly out-of-tune, bad signal television.
 And if you’re after more glitchy goodness, check out these free downloads!

-Things such as a “play” icon can cause the footage to feel like old home video.
-These can be downloaded either in static image form, or in the form of animated overlays.
+Things such as a “play” icon can cause the footage to feel like an old home video.
+These can be downloaded either in static image form or in the form of animated overlays.